bramble-lang/bramble-lang/design/features/projects.md

 2. Create `project::` path keyword.
 3. `project::<current project>::item` is the same as `root::item`
 4. Then start work on multiproject compilation
+5. There are only 3 ways for a user to create a canonical path in code:
+    - `root::<item>`
+    - `::<item>`
+    - `project::my_proj::item`
+Note that the last method is the only one that will allow them to specify the name of the current project.
+Without the project keyword prefix, it is not possible for the path resolver to know whether m_proj refers to the project or a module under the project.

 Notes:
 1. The method `    pub fn go_to_module(&self, path: &Path) -> Option<&Module<M>> {` in module.rs has a logical